Guess what, I think Uncle Sam wants to pay YOU to come to India! Or vice versa!

 Great!
 Please ask them in the comments area, and I’ll try to answer for everyone’s benefit.

-If you’d just like to see my proposal as a sample, feel free to email me, and I’ll send it to you.
+Also, if you’d like to see my Fulbright proposal as a sample, please email me and I’ll send it to you.

 Fulbrighters hard at work: